rxstack/rxstack/README.md

 ## <a name="npm-scripts"></a> NPM scripts

-- `$ npm run dev` - starts the application in development environment with `nodemon` and watches the file changes
+- `$ npm run dev` - starts the application in development environment with `nodemon` and watches for file changes
 - `$ npm run compile` - compiles the source code
 - `$ npm run watch` - watching for file changes
 - `$ npm run clean` - removes the `dist` directory